ZO4-v0/RDAMP-Sales-Analysis/README.md

 <h2>Executive Summary</h2>

-<p>Ace Superstore has generated £3.17 million in revenue from 11,000 orders and 115,404 units sold between January 2023 and December 2025.
-The business maintained a healthy weighted profit margin of ≈ 67 % , however a gentle downward trajectory for 2025.
+Ace Superstore has generated **£3.17 million** in revenue from **11,000** orders and **115,404** units sold between January 2023 and December 2025.
+The business maintained a healthy weighted profit margin of **≈ 67%** , however a gentle downward trajectory for 2025.
-   *East Midlands* leads regional performance contributing 16% of overall revenue, while the *North‑East* lag significantly at ≈1%.
-Online transaction leads vs in‑store transactions (≈ 52 % vs 48 %) , with most regions choosing digital channel with the exemption on wales, where 57% of orders prefers in-store purchase.
-In Category Section, Outdoor and Kitchen products are racing for the top spot in total sales, with 12.08% and 11.82% respectively.</p>
+   **East Midlands** leads regional performance contributing 16% of overall revenue, while the **North‑East** lag significantly at ≈1%. **Online transaction** leads vs in‑store transactions (≈ 52 % vs 48 %) , with most regions choosing digital channel with the exemption on wales, where 57% of orders prefers in-store purchase.
+In Category Section, **Outdoor** and **Kitchen** products are racing for the top spot in total sales, with 12.08% and 11.82% respectively.

 <h2>KPI Overview ( 2025 vs 2024 ) </h2>

-<p> 2025 sales lean toward a downtrend in all areas, Sales are lower , Orders are decreasing , but average discounting had tigtened , helping to defend margins. </p>
+   +    2025 sales lean toward a downtrend in all areas, Sales are lower , Orders are decreasing , but average discounting had tigtened , helping to defend margins.

+   +    Monthly revenue peaked mid‑2024 (≈ £155K in May) before downward trend in 2025.

+   +    Profit margin has trended from ≈ 68 % in 2024 to ≈ 63 % in 2025.
+Signalling a shift in cost prices or low selling price or both.

 | Metric                 | 2025         | 2024        | Δ YoY        |
 |------------------------|--------------|-------------|--------------|